Nastaran-Afshar/csp451-checkpoint1-Nastaran/README.md

 ## Installation
 1. Clone the repo.
-2. Open `index.html` in a browser.
+2. Open index.html and check the console for the message.

 ## Usage
 Open the browser DevTools console to see the startup message.